Meet the 2025 Cohort

 Mark is a clinical-academic cardiologist based in central London for 25 years.
 He started medical school at UCD in Dublin in 1989, interrupted by way of a European Rhodes Scholarship (DPhil Physiology) from 1992 to 1995 before returning to Ireland to complete his degree.
 Postgraduate training in medicine and cardiology followed in London and Bordeaux, the latter of which gave Mark an appreciation of all things French!
 In addition to the challenge of blending a career in heart rhythm research with compassionate patient care, he is committed to mentorship, education and equality of opportunity for aspiring medics, cardiologists and researchers.

 During the Covid pandemic, Mark lived an inexorable shift in career emphasis from cardiac arrhythmia research and practice to clinical leadership of the Cardiovascular Directorate at one of the UK’s largest and most influential healthcare providers at Guy’s and St. Thomas’ NHS Foundation Trust.
-This shift has prompted him to re-evaluate my understanding of health, healthcare and its delivery in a constrained and resource-hungry environment as well as the limitations of traditional medical roles and training in promoting and maintaining the health of the population and the medical workforce.
+This shift has prompted him to re-evaluate his understanding of health, healthcare and its delivery in a constrained and resource-hungry environment as well as the limitations of traditional medical roles and training in promoting and maintaining the health of the population and the medical workforce.

 Julia Flynn Siler is a New York Times best-selling author and journalist.
 Her most recent book, The White Devil's Daughters: The Women Who Fought Slavery in San Francisco's Chinatown (Knopf, 2019) was a New York Times Editors’ Choice and a finalist for the California Book Award.
 Her other books are The House of Mondavi: The Rise and Fall of an American Wine Dynasty, a finalist for a James Beard Award and a Gerald Loeb Award for distinguished reporting, and Lost Kingdom: Hawaii’s Last Queen, the Sugar Kings, and America’s First Imperial Adventure.
 A veteran journalist, Siler was a foreign correspondent based in London for the Wall Street Journal and BusinessWeek magazine and has been a guest commentator on PBS, the BBC, CNBC, and CNN.
 In 2016-2017, she was named a "Public Scholar" fellow by the National Endowment for the Humanities and is the nonfiction director of the Community of Writers.
 She lives in Marin with her husband Charlie, where they raised their two sons.
 She loves to mountain bike and rows with a women’s Masters team on the San Francisco Bay. www.juliaflynnsiler.com